-“I knew I heard voices,” I say, though the woman has ended her muttering and now stares at me with her wide eyes.
+“I knew I heard voices,” I say, though the woman has ended her muttering and now stares at me with wide eyes.

 “Why have you come here?” she asks, her voice slippery and murky like the water she sits in.
-“You shouldn’t come here.
+“You shouldn’t have come here.
 Did you follow the fish-woman?
 Never follow the fish-woman!”
 She peers into the trees as if afraid something might jump out and harm her.

-“I was once a brave soul as you are, willing to risk much for something more.”
+“I was once a brave soul as you are, willing to risk everything for something more.”
 Her head tilts to the side and her gaze turns curious.
 “The Hesperides sing and dance.
 Their happy voices travel here on the wind, and they sometimes bring me gifts.
 The Hesperides are nice to all of us.”

 The woman closes her eyes, pinches them together and shakes her head.
 “Silly nymph,” she hisses.
 “No paths in Winterhollow.
 Better watch where you go or you might end up in a pond like mine and never get out.
 Like I will never get out.”